As winter continues in much of the world, and summer is in full swing in others, where in the world should you go in the month of February?

 November to January is the rainiest period with everyone back to work in January, so January is the least popular month of the year to visit Morocco, while March is one of the most popular due to a beautiful spring climate, so February is the perfect compromise between weather and crowds.
 From classic Casablanca to the gorgeous blue alleyways of Chefchaouen, this diverse country has plenty to choose from!

 Be sure to admire the impressive architecture of landmarks like the Catedral Metropolitana de México, and soak up the spirit of historic downtown.
 If you’re an art lover, you’ll love all the museums, too!
 (One spot you simply can’t miss is Frida Kahlo’s blue house, Casa Azul!)
+In case you’ve heard that Mexico City is dangerous and that’s been stopping you from visiting, check out this Mexico City safety guide to ease your worries.

 I love New Orleans at any time of the year, but it goes without saying that New Orleans in February is especially exciting because of Mardi Gras!
 The celebration is legendary in this city, and it would be an amazing experience to check off your bucket list!